 This is the finding that closes the loop.

 Irwin et al. (2015) randomized 123 older adults with insomnia to one of three groups: CBT-I, Tai Chi Chih (a movement-based practice), or a sleep education control.
-At 4 months, the CBT-I group showed reduced CRP, reduced monocyte production of pro-inflammatory cytokines, and reduced pro-inflammatory gene expression compared to the control group.
-Both CBT-I and Tai Chi reduced NF-κB and AP-1 transcriptional activity — the same inflammatory switches that sleep loss activates.
+Compared with the sleep-education control, the CBT-I group showed reduced CRP at months 4 and 16, reduced monocyte production of pro-inflammatory cytokines at month 2, and reduced pro-inflammatory gene expression at month 4.
+Both CBT-I and Tai Chi reduced NF-κB and AP-1 transcriptional activity — inflammatory transcription pathways involved in cytokine activity.

 The durability of the effect is notable.
 At 16-month follow-up, the CRP reduction in the CBT-I group persisted.
-This was not a temporary suppression during the active phase of the study — the inflammatory reversal held after the program ended.
+In that marker, the effect remained after the active phase of the study ended.

 Savin et al. (2023) conducted a review of 15 randomized controlled trials (N=2,067 participants) examining CBT-I effects on cardiometabolic biomarkers.
-CRP showed the strongest improvement across studies, with three studies showing reductions versus controls.
-IL-6 and TNF-α effects were more variable across studies, suggesting CRP may be the inflammatory marker that responds best to insomnia resolution.
+HbA1c and CRP showed improvements reported consistently across studies, with CRP reductions reported in three studies versus controls.
+IL-6 and TNF-α effects were more variable across studies, suggesting CRP is among the inflammatory markers with consistent evidence of improvement to insomnia resolution.

 Chronic inflammation might be one of several causes contributing to 3am waking — but it often compounds with other mechanisms.
 Autonomic dysregulation, hormonal changes, circadian misalignment, or gut permeability might all be active at the same time, each amplifying the others.
 Identifying which causes might be driving your pattern is a useful next step before deciding where to focus.